ElinNy/ElinNy/README.md

 ## 👋 Hi there!

 I'm a dedicated **Frontend Developer** with two years of hands-on education at a vocational university.
-I specialize in building modern, responsive, and user-friendly web applications using:
+I enjoy building modern, responsive, and user-friendly web applications using:

 - ⚛️ **React** & **React Native**
 - 🟦 **TypeScript**